-In 1995, the school's centenary year, the Philip Harris Sport Centre was built to provide new sporting facilities.
 In May 2003, then Minister for Education, Ms Anna Bligh, opened The Arts Centre.
 The Arts Centre supports the school's visual and performing arts program with facilities including three art studios, pottery area, and a display gallery.
 In 2012, the Eunice Science and Resource Centre was opened and, in 2020, the new sports precinct was opened.